 Bamboo in the gas tank

-In addition to fueling a power plant, researchers are also studying the using of bamboo biomass fuel for running cars.
-Corn has been the primary source for this cellulosic ethanol, but relying on food crops for fuel has drawbacks.
-Most people agree that corn, cassava and other food cops can be put to better use by feeding people.
+In addition to fueling a power plant, researchers are also studying the use of bamboo biomass fuel for running cars.
+High in sugar, corn has been the primary source for this plant-based ethanol, but relying on food crops for fuel has drawbacks.
+Most people agree that corn, cassava, and other food crops can be put to better use by feeding people.

 The study of non-food biomass for fuel has expanded in recent years.
 Trees and bamboo, for example, require far less fertilizer and attention to grow.
-But breaking these plants down into cellulose can be difficult, involving a long and costly fermentation process.
-Currently the cost of nitrogen-hungry enzymes that break non-food crops like bamboo into sugar and cellulose seems to outweigh the benefits.
+But breaking down these woody plants, high in cellulose and lignin, can be difficult, involving a long and costly fermentation process.
+Currently, the cost of nitrogen-hungry enzymes that break non-food crops like bamboo into sugar seems to outweigh the benefits.

 The latest methodology for converting bamboo into ethanol fuel uses a bacteria called Zymomonas mobilis.
 As an alternative to yeast-based fermentation, this microbe can capture nitrogen from the atmosphere and produce ethanol more quickly than other methods.
 But chemists and microbiologists agree that more research is needed before bamboo-powered cars will become a viable and beneficial alternative.

 In the meantime, consider reducing your carbon footprint by carpooling, taking public transit, or riding a bamboo bicycle!

 If you found this article about bamboo fuel helpful and interesting, please consider sharing it or subscribing to the blog.
 You might also take a look at these related posts.